skaji/cpm/README.md

 ## Description

-cpm is a fast cpan module installer, which uses [Menlo](https://metacpan.org/pod/Menlo) (cpanm 2.0) in parallel.
+cpm is a fast CPAN module installer, which uses [Menlo](https://metacpan.org/pod/Menlo) (cpanm 2.0) in parallel.

-If you're tired of installing a lot of cpan modules, why don't you try cpm?
+If you're tired of installing a lot of CPAN modules, why don't you try cpm?

 ## Roadmap